Trout Hackled Wet flies

-Fishing the Soft-Hackle Wet Fly
+Fishing the Soft-Hackle Wet fly

 Probably the most common way to fish a soft-hackle wet fly is to cast it across and slightly downstream, letting it sink and then swing in the current, rising with the tightening line much as a natural rises to the surface before hatching.
 It's on this rise that fish usually strike.
-Another productive method is to cast the fly upstream on a short cast and then let it dead-drift back to you just under the surface (or, if tied on a light-wire hook, in the surface film).
-On lakes and ponds a fly cast in front of a cruising trout and then twitched slightly can be absolutely deadly.
-Many fly anglers, especially in Europe, favor fishing two or three of these flies (of different colors and sizes) at a time.
+Another productive method is to cast the fly upstream on a short cast and then let it to dead-drift back to you just under the surface (or, if tied on a light-wire hook, in the surface film).
+On lakes and ponds a soft hackle fly cast in front of a cruising fish and then twitched slightly can be absolutely deadly.
+Many soft-hackle anglers, especially in Europe, favor fishing two or three of these flies (of different colors and sizes) at a time.

 Hackled wet fly fishing flies have been used for many years, they can be very heavy fly fishing flies or lightly dressed flies in the style of Clyde dressed spider trout flies or northern spider flies.
 Use of hackled wet flies is a technique regularly adopted by fly fishermen, sometimes to the exclusion of other techniques as it is a highly productive fly fishing technique.
 Hackled wet flies include many traditional (flies|fishing flies|fly fishing flies} like Greenwell's, Black Pennel, Zulu, Spiders and famous flies like Snipe and Purple or Partridge and Orange fly fishing flies.